ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 You are my client.
 You ask "Oscar, we want to port our SDK/Library/module to React Native, but all this JSI, Turbo Module and new arch stuff is confusing, can you help us?" the answer dear client is obviously yes.
 However, I'm a bit tired of explaining the same concepts again and again, so I will point you to this article.

-> If you are a RN dev you can skip this, this is an overview of React Native modules meant for people not in the React Native ecosystem.
-No new information or in-depth technical knowledge is here, just enough for adjacent people can get a grip of the terminology

 # Old arch

 The old arch is dead.
 Finito.
 But it was just a way to serialize data via JSON and pass it between JS and the native runtimes.

 # New arch (or now, the arch)

 React Native used to have a bad reputation for having bad performance.
-In order to solve this, one of the key problems was the JSON bridge.
+In order to solve this, one of the key problems was the JSON communication.
 So a bunch of concepts/modules/ideas were introduced.
 The conjunction of the JSI, Fabric and Turbo Modules form what is called `new arch`

 ## JSI